Golang Database Library Orm Example - Get

 argument

-types are laid out specifically and the name helps in inferring what you need to supply.
+types are laid out specifically and the name helps into inferring what you need to supply.

 func FindUser(ctx context.Context, exec boil.ContextExecutor, iD int64, selectCols ...string) (*User, error) {}